Hero24Oy/frontend/app-customer/README.md

 - Run `npm start:ios` to run on ios
 - Run `npm start:android` to run on android
   **NOTE** You can also run mobile version using Expo GO, but auth won't work due to security reasons.

+## Watch submodules changes

+If you opened this repository separately from the entire monorepo, then use `npm run watch`